Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial2.md

 A comparison would be rooms in a **house**.
 If there were no rooms, just one large room in a 3,000 square foot house, it would be "messy" and difficult to locate items.
 Each **room** in a house is used to for a **specific purpose** to be more productive to perform a task such as a kitchen, bedroom, bathroom, etc.

-You will be creating the following **directory structure** within your home directory (refer to diagram on the right side).
+You will be creating the following **directory structure** within your home directory (refer to diagram below).

 ![Directory Structure 3](/img/Directory-structure-3.png)